wassmi/TLDR-science/index.md

 ![clicked](3click-progress.png)
 ![progress](4progress.png)

-## Step 6: Analyzing the Text using OpenAI GPT-4
+## Step 6: Analyzing the Text using OpenAI GPT-4o mini
 --------------------------------------------

 * Chose OpenAI GPT-4o mini for its large context window and ability to analyze long pieces of text